 Mothering greatly extends beyond the nuclear family.
 I’ve had older women in church congregations pray for me, watch my children, and help instruct me in spiritual practices.
 We need more than one person to mother us.

 Pray for spiritual mothers to mentor you, disciple you, keep you accountable, give you wisdom, and a helping hand.
-If God is like a mother hen who longs to comfort you, then he often will do that through his people, the church.
+If God is like a mother who longs to comfort you, he often does so through his people, the church.
 Be brave and ask someone to help fulfill a mothering role in your life.
-You never know how that relationship could grow and be a gift to the other person on the other end of that relationship!
+You never know how that relationship could grow and be a gift to the other person at the other end!

 3. Find People to Mother

-We can’t simply be takers in God’s kingdom; it is by giving that we find ourselves and indeed, find God.
+We can’t simply be takers in God’s kingdom; it is by giving that we find ourselves and, indeed, find God.
 God always calls us to love God and love others.
 Be on the lookout for younger women in your church and your neighborhood who could use a bit of your time.
 It needn’t look like a formal mentoring relationship necessarily: you could even take a younger college student out for a cup of coffee and practice listening.
 You could offer to help out a mom in your neighborhood when she needs to go to the doctor.
-You could get a group of older women together to look for practical ways of investing in younger women.
-You could offer your passions, gifts, expertise and time to women who are desperate to be mothered and comforted.
+You could bring together a group of older women to explore practical ways to invest in younger women.
+You could offer your passions, gifts, expertise, and time to women who are desperate to be mothered and comforted.

 Image Credit: ©Thinkstock.com/Rawpixel-Ltd